BhupinderSingh9443/Unsplash-API-Image-search/README.md

 Introduction

-This is a React JS single page web page that demonstrates the working of "Redux-Thunk".
+This is a React JS single page web page that demonstrates the working of "Redux-Thunk-Asynchronous Calls".

 Technologies